GameFoundry/bsf/Documentation/Manuals/User/build.md

  - `include` - Contains public header files
  - `lib` - Contains shared and import libraries

-For precompiled dependencies these folders will be part of the downloaded archive, and for manually compiled option they will be placed in the chosen `install` folder.
+If you downloaded a precompiled package these folders will be part of the downloaded archive.
+If you manually compiled they will be placed in the chosen `install` folder after you run the install step (as described by the compilation guide on the GitHub page).

 In order to get your project running you will need to:
  - Provide a path to the bsf's include folder to your compiler
  - Link with the `bsf` dynamic/shared library
  - Make sure your executable can find all the dynamic libraries and data files

-We'll use CMake to create a project that will ultimately work with any major build tool (like Visual Studio, XCode or Makefiles).
+We'll handle these steps by creating a CMake project that will ultimately work with any major build tool (like Visual Studio, XCode or Makefiles).

 ## CMake {#build_a_a}
 CMake is a build system that allows you define a project that can then be used for building across multiple platforms and build tools.
 Such CMake project can be used to create a Visual Studio solution, XCode project or Unix Makefiles. `bsf` also comes with modules that make using `bsf` in your CMake project easier.